 Eulogy or Words of Remembrance

 This time of remembering during the worship service is an opportunity to remember and celebrate the life of the deceased.
 This time of sharing can be done by a friend of the family or a family member.
-Our minister will provide helpful guidance regarding content and appropriate length.
-If there isn’t a family member or friend whom you wish to invite, our minister will see your assistance in preparing and delivering this for you.
+Our minister can provide helpful guidance regarding content and appropriate length.
+If there isn’t a family member or friend whom you wish to eulogize your loved one, our minister can assist in preparing and delivering this for you.

 Video or Visuals